 From the paper’s introduction:

-In 1988, in connection with Carl Sagan’s novel , later made into a movie, one of the authors published an article in this journal about wormholes as a tool for teaching general relativity.
+In 1988, in connection with Carl Sagan’s novel Contact, later made into a movie, one of the authors published an article in this journal about wormholes as a tool for teaching general relativity.

-This article is a follow-up, a quarter century later, in the context of Christopher Nolan’s movie and Kip Thorne’s associated book “.”
-Like , has real science built into its fabric, thanks to a strong science commitment by the director, screenwriters, producers, and visual effects team, and thanks to Thorne’s role as an executive producer.
+This article is a follow-up, a quarter century later, in the context of Christopher Nolan’s movie Interstellar and Kip Thorne’s associated book “The Science of Interstellar.”
+Like Contact, Interstellar has real science built into its fabric, thanks to a strong science commitment by the director, screenwriters, producers, and visual effects team, and thanks to Thorne’s role as an executive producer.

-Although wormholes were central to the theme of and to many movies and TV shows since then, including and , none of these have depicted correctly a wormhole as it would be seen by a nearby human. is the first to do so.
+Although wormholes were central to the theme of Contact and to many movies and TV shows since then, including Star Trek and Stargate, none of these have depicted correctly a wormhole as it would be seen by a nearby human.
+Interstellar is the first to do so.
 The authors of this paper, together with Christopher Nolan who made key decisions, were responsible for that depiction.